Part-time Faculty, Art History

-Must meet one of the sets of qualifications listed under a) through c):
+Must meet one of the sets of qualifications listed under 1) through 4):

-a) A Master’s in art history, history of art and architecture, or visual culture/visual studies.
+• A Master’s in art history, history of art and architecture, OR visual culture/visual studies.

-d) A combination of education and experience that is at least the equivalent of the qualifications in a) through c) above.
-You must complete and attach the Application for Equivalency form (https://www.palomar.edu/hr/equivalency-app/), if you do not possess the specific minimum qualifications as stated above, which includes degrees that have not been awarded at the time of submitting the application.
+• A combination of education and experience that is at least the equivalent of the qualifications in 1) through 3) above.
+You must complete and attach the Application for Equivalency form (http://www.palomar.edu/hr/equivalency-app/), if you do not possess the specific minimum qualifications as stated above, which includes degrees that have not been awarded at the time of submitting the application.

 Diversity Statement: Palomar College serves over 30,000 students from a variety of backgrounds and we are proud to be a Hispanic Serving Institution.
 Our student body is rich in its diversity.
 Click here to see a quick overview of our student demographics on our recent Student Fact Sheet.

 Palomar College is committed to diversity, equity, inclusion, access and antiracism.
 We are dedicated to empowering students to succeed and are guided by our core values; some of which are the following: